gridsingularity/gsy-e/wiki/docs/assets-installation.md

 * **preferred_buying_rate**: same as VirtualHeatPumpStrategy;
 * **order_updater_parameters**: same as VirtualHeatPumpStrategy

+##### Virtual Heat Pump Price Configuration
+The virtual heat pump price configuration is the same as the [heat pump price configuration](#heat-pump-price-configuration).

 #### Configuration of Heat Pumps without Tanks

 To configure a heat pump asset without any attached heat tanks in the Grid Singularity Exchange backend code, the following line is to be added to the children's list of one of the areas in the setup file: